jessvillanueva112/sentinel_vision/README.md

 ## 📖 Overview

 Sentinel Vision is an innovative AI-powered threat detection system designed to enhance school safety through early threat detection and automated emergency response.
-Built by a former high school student who experienced firsthand the need for better safety measures, this system uses computer vision and machine learning to detect potential threats and trigger immediate safety protocols.
+Built by a student who experienced firsthand the need for better safety measures, this system uses computer vision and machine learning to detect potential threats and trigger immediate safety protocols.

 ### 🎯 Mission
 To create safer learning environments by providing earlier awareness of potential threats, enabling faster emergency responses, and ultimately increasing the likelihood of saving lives in critical situations.